Case Study Case Management

 -

-Information Architecture: organising case types, and other required data in a clear and logical way
+Information Architecture: organising case types and required data in a clear, logical structure.

 -